- I need to some accommodations in class and on exams due to my disability. Where do I go?

 Yes.
 Supports may be explored through the Disability Services Office and The Society of Graduate and Professional Students (SGPS).
 Please see the "Grad Students with Disabilities" section for more information.

 If you're experience problems with your tablet/laptop or have general questions regarding Queen's wireless or email account please go to ITServices Support Centre in the QLC in Stauffer Library Monday to Friday, 9am - 12:00 noon, 1:00pm - 4:00pm.
-If you have questions regarding adaptive technology you can direct inquiries to Andrew Ashby, Adaptive Technologies Specialist, located in the Adaptive Technology Centre, Stauffer Library.
+If you have questions regarding adaptive technology you can direct inquiries to Anne Newman, Adaptive Technologist, located in the Adaptive Technology Centre, Stauffer Library.

 Yes.
 Health, Counselling, and Disability Services are located in the LaSalle Building.